SVProgressHUD/SVProgressHUD/README.md

 SVProgressHUD is created as a singleton (i.e. it doesn't need to be explicitly allocated and instantiated; you directly call `[SVProgressHUD method]`).

+**Use SVProgressHUD wisely!
+Only use it if you absolutely need to perform a task before taking the user forward.
+Bad use case examples: pull to refresh, infinite scrolling, sending message.**

 Using SVProgressHUD in your app will usually look as simple as this (using Grand Central Dispatch):

 ```objective-c